-There is almost nothing that cannot be improved by technology.
-Automation has resulted in quick processing, archiving, and retrieval of data, as well as reduced cost and manpower requirements, among other benefits.
+There is almost nothing that cannot get improved by technology.
+Automation has resulted in quick processing, archiving, and retrieval of data, and reduced cost and personnel requirements, among other benefits.

 In the health industry, telehealth is also one of the more popular buzz words when it comes to technology as it provides several advantages for doctors and patients alike.

-There are several facets of telehealth which aim to solve or improve upon the different issues that the medical industry faces.
-The purpose of this article is to discuss what telehealth is all about, what it can do for you.
+There are several facets of telehealth that aim to solve or improve various issues the medical industry faces.
+This article is to discuss what telehealth is all about, what it can do for you.

 This article aims to provide the reader with information that will benefit them so that they can use telehealth to their advantage if and when it is needed.